top of page

 Barre Clothes: t-shirt, leggings, socks Duration 55 Mins.
 Physical Intensity: Easy but Dynamic Enroll Type: Music: < Back About the Course Pump up your back and legs Stai cercando un modo divertente ed efficace per migliorare la tua salute e la tua postura?
 Vuoi sentirti più flessibile, equilibrato e forte?
 Se sì, potresti provare il barre, un allenamento a basso impatto ispirato al balletto che combina elementi di pilates, yoga e allenamento di forza.
 Barre e' stato creato da Lotte Berk, una ballerina di origine tedesca che si infortunò alla schiena negli anni '50.
 Aprì il primo studio di barre a Londra nel 1959, dove insegnò il suo metodo di usare la sbarra del balletto e piccoli movimenti per tonificare e scolpire il corpo.
 La sua studentessa Lydia Bach portò il barre negli Stati Uniti nel 1971, e da allora il barre è diventato una classe di fitness popolare e di tendenza in tutto il mondo.
 Il barre è adatto a persone di tutte le età e livelli di forma fisica, in quanto può essere modificato per adattarsi alle tue esigenze e ai tuoi obiettivi.
 Non hai bisogno di alcuna esperienza di danza o attrezzatura speciale, solo una sbarra per ballerine.
 In una tipica classe di barre, eseguirai piccoli movimenti controllati che mirano a specifici gruppi muscolari, soprattutto il core, i glutei, le cosce e le braccia.
 Allungherai e allungherai anche i tuoi muscoli, migliorando la tua flessibilità e il tuo raggio di movimento.
 Alcuni dei benefici del barre sono: Miglioramento della forza del core: gli esercizi di barre coinvolgono i tuoi muscoli addominali e dorsali, aiutandoti a stabilizzare la colonna vertebrale e il bacino.
 Un core forte può prevenire il mal di schiena, migliorare la postura e aumentare le prestazioni in altre attività.
 Sviluppo dei muscoli stabilizzatori: gli esercizi di barre lavorano anche i muscoli più piccoli che sostengono le tue articolazioni, come il rotatore della cuffia, i flessori dell’anca e gli stabilizzatori della caviglia.
 Questi muscoli sono spesso trascurati negli allenamenti convenzionali, ma sono essenziali per prevenire gli infortuni e migliorare l’equilibrio e la coordinazione.
 Maggiore flessibilità: gli esercizi di barre incorporano esercizi di stretching e mobilità che ti aiutano a rilasciare la tensione e aumentare il tuo raggio di movimento.
 La flessibilità può migliorare la postura, ridurre il dolore muscolare e prevenire gli infortuni.
 Miglioramento dell’allineamento e della postura: gli esercizi di barre richiedono di mantenere un corretto allineamento da testa a piedi, che può aiutarti a correggere le cattive abitudini e migliorare la postura.
 Una buona postura può ridurre lo stress sulla colonna vertebrale, sul collo e sulle spalle, e farti sembrare più alto e più sicuro di te.
 Maggiore consapevolezza del corpo: gli esercizi di barre sfidano la tua connessione mente-corpo, in quanto devi concentrarti sulla tua respirazione, sulla tua forma e sul tuo movimento.
 Questo può aiutarti a diventare più consapevole del tuo corpo, migliorare la tua concentrazione e ridurre lo stress.
 Aumento della forza e della resistenza muscolare: gli esercizi di barre usano il tuo peso corporeo, così come pesi leggeri, fasce di resistenza e palline, per creare resistenza e sfidare i tuoi muscoli.
 Questo può aiutarti a costruire massa muscolare magra, bruciare calorie e aumentare il tuo metabolismo.
 Aumento della densità ossea: gli esercizi di barre sono a basso impatto, ma mettono comunque un po’ di stress sulle tue ossa, che possono stimolare la formazione ossea e prevenire l’osteoporosi.
 Il barre è un modo divertente ed efficace per migliorare la tua salute e la tua postura, e potresti anche scoprire la tua ballerina interiore lungo il percorso Your Instructor Kamila A great professional with a very strong experience in training with a set of powerful exercises, smileymface and good music selection OUR GALLERY

-• Stretching | OLD_Site
+• Pilates | OLD_Site

 View All